Rated with 4.9 / 5 based on Google Customer Reviews

 Country of originIndia

-A rather harsh sailing trip that took about six months to sail past the Cape of Good Hope to Europe.
+A rather challenging voyage that took approximately six months to sail past the Cape of Good Hope to Europe.

 Write Your Own Review